 This one is a no brainer for any nature lover.
 I love animals and I love photographing them, so I can’t wait to experience the pristine ecosystems of the Galapagos!

-There you have it – my top 15 travel destinations for 2015!
+There you have it – my top 15 travel destinations for this year!
 Unfortunately, it’s highly unlikely that I’ll be able to hit up all 15 of these destinations in the upcoming 12 months.
 If I did, I’d probably be broke…and, with all that time away from lawyering, I’d probably also get fired from my job (so then I’d really be broke)!
-That said, I intend to check several of these locations off my list in the next year and can’t wait to find out what (and where) 2015 has in store!
+That said, I intend to check several of these locations off my list in the next year and can’t wait to find out what (and where) the upcoming year has in store for me!

 Have you traveled to any of these destinations?
-What’s on your travel bucket list for 2015?
+What’s on your travel bucket list?